-1.5.7 Except for the ships engaged on international voyages, at the shipowner's wish the Register may substitute the inclining test of a newly built ship by the light-weight check provided an increase of a light-ship vertical centre of gravity by 20 % as against the design value will not result in the violation of the requirements of the present Part.
+1.5.7 If a ship is not covered by the International Convention on Load Lines1, at the shipowner's discretion the Register may substitute the inclining test of a newly built ship by the light-weight check provided an increase of a light-ship vertical centre of gravity by 20 % as against the design value will not result in the violation of the requirements of the present Part.

-If the light-weight check results show that the deviation of the light-ship displacement exceeds 2 % of the design value or the deviation of the light-ship longitudinal center of gravity exceeds 1 % of the ship's subdivision length $L_s$ , the explanatory calculation of such difference shall be attached to the Light-Weight Check Report.
+If the light-weight check results show that the deviation of the light-ship displacement exceeds 2 % of the design value or the deviation of the light-ship longitudinal centre of gravity exceeds 1 % of the ship's length L, the explanatory calculation of such difference shall be attached to the Light-Weight Check Report.